TrueLayer/TrueLayer-iOS-SDK/docs/DOCUMENTATION.md

 | `.serverError` | The server encountered an error while processing the answer.
 | `.unexpectedBehaviour`| The `SDK` encountered an unexpected behavior.
 | `.userCanceled` | The user canceled the payment.
+| `.invalidRedirectURI` | The redirect URL provided in the context is not valid.
+| `.providerOffline` | The preselected provider is offline and cannot be reached.

 ### Getting Payment Status